sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 Track-loose is easily identified.

 **Cons:**
-Performance depends on how well the object detector and pose detector is trained.
+Performance depends on how well the object detector and pose detector are trained.
 Multi-class tracking is NOT possible as it depends on Human Pose.

 **Performance:**  5-6 fps